HomeArticlesHow ToCalculate Macros

 Common Mistakes to Avoid

-Setting protein too low.
-This is the most consequential macro error.
-Low protein during a calorie deficit reliably leads to muscle loss, and during a surplus it means a greater fraction of weight gained is fat rather than muscle.
-If you can only track one macro accurately, track protein.
+Setting protein too low is the most consequential macro mistake you can make.
+Low protein during a deficit reliably costs you muscle, and during a surplus it means more of what you gain ends up as fat instead of muscle.
+If you only track one macro with any precision, make it protein.

-Cutting fat below 0.7 g/kg.
-Very low fat diets impair hormonal function, particularly testosterone in men and oestrogen in women.
-This is not just a performance issue — hormonal disruption has downstream effects on mood, sleep quality, libido, and bone density.
-Fat is not the enemy; surplus calories are.
+Cutting fat below 0.7 g/kg is another one.
+Very low fat diets impair hormonal function, testosterone in men, oestrogen in women, and the fallout shows up in mood, sleep quality, libido, and bone density down the line.
+Fat isn't the problem here, surplus calories are.

-Not adjusting macros as bodyweight changes.
-Macros are calculated relative to bodyweight.
-A person who goes from 90 kg to 80 kg over six months needs to recalculate their protein target based on their new weight, not their starting weight.
-Failing to update targets causes the effective surplus or deficit to drift from the intended level.
+Not adjusting macros as bodyweight changes trips people up too.
+Macros scale off bodyweight, so someone who drops from 90 kg to 80 kg over six months needs to recalculate protein off the new weight, not the starting one.
+Skip the update and your effective surplus or deficit quietly drifts.

-Tracking cooked weight using raw food database values (or vice versa).
-This can create errors of 15–25% in calorie and macro estimates.
-Always be consistent: weigh raw and use raw values, or weigh cooked and use cooked values from your tracking app.
+Tracking cooked weight against raw food database values, or the reverse, can throw off calorie and macro estimates by 15 to 25%.
+Stay consistent: weigh raw and use raw values, or weigh cooked and pull cooked values from your tracking app.

-Expecting perfect adherence.
-Hitting macros within ±5 g protein, ±10 g carbs, and ±5 g fat on any given day is considered good tracking.
-Obsessing over precision often leads to disordered eating habits.
-Weekly averages matter more than daily perfection — a 50 g protein shortfall on Tuesday resolved by a 50 g surplus on Wednesday has no meaningful impact on outcomes.
+Expecting perfect adherence causes its own problems.
+Hitting macros within plus or minus 5 g protein, 10 g carbs, and 5 g fat on a given day counts as good tracking.
+Chasing more precision than that often leads toward disordered eating habits, and weekly averages matter more anyway.
+A 50 g protein shortfall on Tuesday made up by a 50 g surplus on Wednesday changes nothing.

 Formula & Methodology